NYCFC wins MLS Cup, beating Portland Timbers in shootout

 Castellanos, who had 19 goals in the regular season, was back in the starting lineup after missing the Eastern Conference final against Philadelphia.
 The Argentine striker was handed a red card in the conference semifinals against the top-seeded New England Revolution, which NYCFC won on a penalty shootout after a 2-2 draw.

-New York’s 2-1 victory over at Philadelphia secured NYCFC a place in the MLS Cup final for the first time.
+New York’s 2-1 victory over at Philadelphia secured NYCFC a place in the MLS Cup final.
 NYCFC was the fourth seed in the East after finishing the regular season 14-9-11.

 The Timbers were also seeded fourth after going 17-13-4 in the regular season.
 Portland downed the top-seeded Colorado Rapids on Thanksgiving Day before beating Real Salt Lake 2-0 at Providence Park to win the Western Conference and secure home field for the final.